ViacheslavKolupaev/ViacheslavKolupaev/README.md

 👋 Hi, I am [@ViacheslavKolupaev](https://t.me/vkolupaev/).

 ## 🧔 Who am I
-I am a **Software Engineer (Python, back-end)**.
-From March 2022, I moved to the position of **Machine Learning Engineer**.
+I am a **Software Engineer (Python, back end)**.
+I specialize in projects at the intersection of Software Engineering, Data Science, and DevOps.

-I have been programming in `Python 3` for more than 3 years: REST API, ML pipelines, asynchronous applications, microservices.
+I enjoy building tools and systems that make it easy for software development and delivery of code to production.

+I love ❤️ programming since school.

 On my personal site ([https://vkolupaev.com/](https://vkolupaev.com/)) you can read about:
 1. 🛠 my tech stack;
 2. 👍 which companies and projects are attractive to me;
 3. ⛔️ and which ones are not.

-👌 If there is a match, then we can continue communication.
 Please feel free to write to me 👇

 ## 💬 Contacts